Nancy-Chauhan/nancy.github.io/_posts/2018-21-17-Kickoff-To-Open-Source.md

 Why to know about it ??
 These are some of the things we can experience through Open Source:<br>

- 1)Get experience working in real codebases ( Isn’t Awesome ? )<br>
+ 1) Get experience working in real codebases ( Isn’t Awesome ? )<br>
- 2)Reading other people’s code , People from all over the world can contribute to your code.<br>
+ 2) Reading other people’s code , People from all over the world can contribute to your code.<br>

 <div class="image">
     <a href="/public/img/together.png">